 Per the regulations, you can use a hard case with integrated combination locks, but I prefer a case with multiple holes for heavy-duty padlocks of my choosing.

 By using TSA locks on your gun case, many people, just about anyone, technically have access to your guns.
-TSA locks are NOT secure, and not even TSA agents are supposed to have access to your case once cleared, without you being present to unlock the case.
+TSA locks are not secure, and firearm cases are generally intended to remain inaccessible without the passenger present, except in limited inspection situations.

 One more thing about cases.
 If you travel with a pistol, you might want to get a larger than necessary case.
-You can legally place other items besides your gun in the case, like cameras or computer equipment.
+You can legally place other items besides your gun in the case, such as cameras or computer equipment, though some airlines may restrict additional items.

 2. Check Your Airline’s Website To Review Their Policies.